 Cooper, who said she met with Volker in August, testified that Volker told her in their meeting that he was attempting to lift the hold on the aid by having the Ukrainians deliver a public statement that they would launch the investigations being sought by President Donald Trump.

 Her public hearing this week will be among the nine that House Democrats are holding with current and former administration officials who are tied to the matters they are probing.
 Although her testimony last month did not contain major revelations or accusations that hit at the core of the Democrats’ impeachment case, her interview provided lawmakers with technical details about how the aid was held up — and how the Ukraine hold diverged from the norm — and her televised hearing this week will allow her to repeat those details to the American public in real-time.

 As a top official overseeing US policy toward Ukraine, Cooper, who visited the country earlier this month as part of an official delegation traveling there, would have been involved with overseeing US military assistance to Kiev, assistance such as the $250 million aid package that was frozen by the Trump administration despite the Pentagon’s recommendation that it go forward.

 What motivated the White House to order that freeze has formed a central part of the impeachment inquiry into Trump.

-On Tuesday, the top US diplomat in Ukraine Bill Taylor testified that he had been told Trump would withhold military aid to the country until it publicly declared investigations would be launched that could help his reelection chances — including into former Vice President Joe Biden, according to a copy of Taylor’s opening statement obtained by CNN.
+Ahead of Cooper’s deposition last month, the top US diplomat in Ukraine Bill Taylor testified that he had been told Trump would withhold military aid to the country until it publicly declared investigations would be launched that could help his reelection chances — including into former Vice President Joe Biden, according to a copy of Taylor’s opening statement obtained by CNN.